sv4u/khalang/README.md

 ## Implementation Plan

-* Step 1: Implement language in Python
+* [ ] Step 1: Implement language in Python
-* Step 2: Translate implementation to C
+* [ ] Step 2: Translate implementation to C
-* Step 2.5: Learn how to write a language in SML or OCaml
+* [ ] Step 2.5: Learn how to write a language in SML or OCaml
-* Step 3: Translate C implementation to SML/OCaml
+* [ ] Step 3: Translate C implementation to SML/OCaml

 ### Step 1

-Plan of attack:
+*This step is to help me develop the language to its fullest form*

-* Write a simple REPL - **DONE**
+* [x] Write a simple REPL
-* Write basic functions for normal Lisp - **DONE**
+* [x] Write basic functions for normal Lisp
-* Translate those basic functions to Khaled Script
+* [ ] Translate those basic functions to Khaled Script
-* Add compiling options to REPL
+* [ ] Add compiling options to REPL

 ### Step 2

+*This step is to help me make the language quick and more optimized*

 I haven't gotten here yet.

 ### Step 2.5

+*This step is to help me learn more about functional languages and how to implement other languages in them*

 I haven't gotten here yet.

 ### Step 3

+*This is the ultimate goal*

 I haven't gotten here yet.